barrettotte/Plex-Discord-RPC/README.md

 By all means, if someone wants to make this more generic I think they easily could.
 But, that's not in the scope for this little side project.

-**The goal is to watch a show on Plex and have it update my Discord activity.**
+**The only goal is to watch a show on Plex and have it update my Discord activity.**

 ## Approach